Social Icons

 Directed by Sammo Hung

-There is a reason why you have not heard about this movie (in the case you are like me who just stumbled on it), it sucked.
-I liked the idea, but the execution lacked any form of conviction that the producers themselves thought this was a good idea or a hit.
+There’s a reason why you probably haven’t heard of this movie (especially if, like me, you just stumbled upon it): it sucked.
+I liked the concept, but the execution lacked any real conviction that the producers themselves believed this was a good idea or a potential hit.

-Now they got another job as ushers/waiters at a wedding and one of the waitresses there was going to be kidnapped and now Lung must be the hero and save the girl.
+Eventually, they land another job as ushers/waiters at a wedding, where one of the waitresses is about to be kidnapped.
+Lung must now step up as the hero to save the girl.

 The Outfit (2022)